 Looking for free things to do in Edinburgh?
 The capital of Scotland is a magical place to spend a weekend or go for a honeymoon.
-However, this kind of popularity also means that Edinburgh tends to be quite pricey in terms of accommodation and nightlife.
-However, there are many options for those of you who do not wish to splurge while they are in town.
-So many that we wrote a whole article!
-Let’s see some of the best things to do for free in Edinburgh!
+However, this kind of popularity also means that the Scottish capital tends to be quite pricey in terms of accommodation and nightlife.

 Admire the collection of the National Museum of Scotland